 Claire is passionate about women’s health and supporting women at whatever stage of life they are at.
 Her aim is to provide holistic, individualized, evidence based top class pelvic health physiotherapy.
 After an initial assessment, a diagnosis is made and an individualized treatment plan is devised to address each client’s specific goals with the aim of achieving complete or significant resolution of their symptoms.

 For postnatal mums, Claire also offers postnatal MOT’s.
 Adjusting to your new post baby body can be a real challenge and even more so when you don’t have a clue where to start, if what you’re feeling is normal or not, what’s safe and what’s not!
 Claire works closely with Women’s Health Consultants and experts in the field to support new mums back to optimum health and fitness.

 The Postnatal MOT is an invaluable detailed postnatal check that assesses the diaphragm, pelvic floor and tummy as well as posture following pregnancy and birth.
 It ensures women are equipped with the right knowledge and exercises to optimise their recovery, achieve their health goals and enable them to enjoy life as a mum.
 The MOT is an essential for any mum whether you’ve had a caesarean or vaginal delivery.
-It consists of the following:
+It consists of the following and lasts one hour: